Executive Social Presence as a GTM Pipeline Lever

 - “Everyone says product-led growth is the future of B2B.
 I think that’s wrong for companies selling to enterprises, and here’s why.”

-- “The ‘always be closing’ mentality in sales is not just outdated — it’s actively harmful.
+- “The ‘always be closing’ mentality in sales is not just outdated.
+It’s actively harmful.
 Here’s what we do instead.”

 - “I think most B2B content marketing is a waste of money.
-Not because content doesn’t work — because most companies do it wrong.”
+Not because content doesn’t work.
+Because most companies do it wrong.”

 A contrarian take without evidence is just hot air.
 A contrarian take backed by specific data or experience is thought leadership.
+We found that contrarian posts with data generated about 2x more comments than contrarian posts without data.
+Comments are the engagement signal that matters most for reach on LinkedIn.

 The 80/20 Rule for Product Mentions